insightindustry/walkscore-api/README.rst

          :target: http://walkscore-api.readthedocs.io/en/latest/?badge=develop
          :alt: Documentation Status (ReadTheDocs)

-**WalkScore** is a Python library that provides Python bindings for the `WalkScore API <https://www.walkscore.com/>`_.
-It enables you to retrieve WalkScores, TransitScores, and BikeScores from the API within your Python code in Python versions 3.7 and higher.
+The **WalkScore Library** is a Python library that provides Python bindings for the `WalkScore API <https://www.walkscore.com/>`_.
+It enables you to retrieve WalkScores, TransitScores, and BikeScores from the API within your Python code in Python versions 3.6 and higher.

 .. warning::